 The TASL programs includes an eight week hybrid semester each summer.
 During the summer semester, you will begin your courses online, continue them on campus with a four week UNC campus visit, and then finish them online.
 While on campus, you will be in class from 8:30 am to 4:00 pm weekdays with daily and weekend assignments.

 Prior to your summer courses, you will receive information and resources to help you plan a four week campus visit.
-Most out-of-state students stay in one of UNC's residence halls (approximately $1,000 for the month) and purchase a meal plan through Dining Services.
+Most out-of-state students stay in one of UNC's residence halls (approximately $1,200 for the month).

-During the month long campus visit, the Department of ASL & Interpreting Studies brings together the ASL-English Interpretation program (on campus and online) and the TASL program to create a learning community of Deaf and hearing students.
+During the month long campus visit, the Department of ASL & Interpreting Studies brings together the ASL-English Interpretation program (on campus and online) and the TASL program to create a learning community of Deaf and hearing students (seen in picture above).

 Upon graduation, you will be prepared to teach ASL